Hey Mama! I’m Dani Lasher.

 That first support network some 15 years ago helped me build a life full of birth and beauty that was beyond my wildest dreams.
 The funny thing is, I still went through the motions for years.
 I tackled college, starting out as a Journalism major but ultimately earning my BA in Psychology (always wanting to help it turns out and somehow convinced I wouldn’t be able to do so as “just a writer”), and jumping right into a career in my field—curating marketing content and spinning the narrative on research that would feed potential clients to healthcare systems.

 It took a few short years for me to figure out that the career I mapped my twenties around wasn’t for me—at all.
-I wasn’t meant to spend my days informing people halfway and leading them to perpetual paths of treatment that may not even be in their best interest.
+I wasn’t meant to spend my days informing people halfway and leading them toward paths of treatment that may not even be in their best interest.
 Seriously, it just wasn’t “well with my soul,” as they say.

 So I cut the corporate cord.
 I started over.
 My maternity leave really was me leaving to go be a mother.
 I did it without any plan in mind of what was going to happen next.
 In the next nine months that followed (I kid you not, it really was nine months until I was offered my next “dream job”), I focused on mothering the kids I had at the time—one a newborn.
 Then, opportunity knocked.